Audio/MIDI multitrack recording software

 Tapping a marker

-• Even though the markers appear at the bottom you can (and should) touch them as if they span the full height.
+• Even though markers appear at the bottom, you can (and should) touch them as if they span the full height.

-• You can pull down a marker to pop up a menu with rename options, among others (see the "Buttons/boxes with right arrows" paragraph above).
+• You can pull down a marker to open a menu with options (see the "Buttons/boxes with right arrows" paragraph above).

-• It's not possible to change the transport position while recording, in order to avoid doing that accidentally.
+• You can't change the transport position while recording, to avoid accidental changes.

 Transport